Bear takes dip in community pool

 "We told everybody they needed to get inside," she said.

-The Florida Fish and Wildlife Conservation Commission tried to trap him after the second visit but had no luck, according to an email from FWC spokeswoman Rebekah Nelson.
+The Florida Fish and Wildlife Conservation Commission tried to trap him after the second visit, but had no luck, according to an email from Spokeswoman Rebekah Nelson.

 There are three pools in the enclosure.
 Named after the famous swimmer Michael Phelps, "Mr. Phelps" chose the large family pool for his early morning swim.